-The soft and dreamy look is done by adding a slight blur to the edges of a photo and adding a soft blur to the Light in a photo.
+The soft and dreamy look is done by adding blur to the background of a photo and adding a soft blur to the Light in a photo.

 After converting the layer into a smart object, go to ‘Filter – Blur Gallery – Iris Blur’.
 In this dialog you can choose how much blur you would like applied by sliding the blur slider on the right.
 The controls in the center of the Screen allow movement of the blur center, the shape of the blur and feathering.

 Choose a subtle blur around the edges of the photo for the soft dreamy look.

 After applying an Iris Blur to the photo, it is time to blur just the light.
 To begin, create a selection out of the light in the photo by going to ‘Select – Color Range’ and clicking on the Light source with the Eyedropper Tool.

 The preview are will be white on selected areas and black on non-selected areas.
 Be sure to adjust the slider to just include the light in the selection.

 After turning this area into a selection, create a New Layer and either fill it with white or duplicate the selected area from the Background.
 The goal here is to have just the light from the photo copied onto a New Layer.

 Next, convert the layer with just the Light into a Smart Object by right-clicking on it and going to ‘Convert To Smart Object’.
 The reason for converting it into a smart object is so Smart Filters can be used.
 Smart Filters can be changed at any time, making them more versatile than regular Filters.